hannahjorich/README-Generator/README.md

   - [Contributors](#contributors)

   ## Installation
-  Packages required to run this program are: npm
+  Packages required to run this program are: inquirer

   ## Usage
-  Examples of how to use this program: na
+  Examples of how to use this program: n/a

   ## Tests
   To test, run the following command: n/a

   ## Contributors
-  hannah jorich
+  Hannah Jorich

   ## License
   ![license](https://img.shields.io/badge/license-APACHE%202.0-blue.svg)